microsoft/WaveCoder/README.md

 <!-- - [2023/10/13] 🔥🔥🔥 We release a demo for WaveCoder at [🐯 Gradio](https://955</p></p>7c5365a6f44dc84.gradio.live), try it out!!! -->

+- [2024/05/16] WaveCoder paper is accepted by main conference of ACL 2024.
 - [2024/04/10] 🔥🔥🔥 WaveCoder repo, models released at [🤗 HuggingFace]()!
 - [2023/12/26] WaveCoder paper released.